Published 2 years ago

 Take this version, by Melbourne fromagerie Maker & Monger in collaboration with premium outfit G McBean Family Butcher.
 It’s compiled with a trifecta of cheeses: gouda, Comté and cheddar, and turns the flavour factor up to 10 with smudges of Dijon mustard, a black cherry jam glaze and buttery leeks.

 Live in Melbourne and can’t wait until after Christmas?
 Or just want to check out how the experts put together a toastie?
-You can pick one up at Maker & Monger’s Prahran Market stall, where they’ll be available as part of a for two weekends only: December 16 and 17, and December 23 and 24.
+You can order one online from Maker & Monger until December 15 for pick-up or delivery between December 19 to 24.

-Maker & Monger uses L’Amuse Signature gouda and Marcel Petite Reserve Comté.
+Maker & Monger uses Marcel Petite Reserve Comté and Swiss Gruyere.

-Maker & Monger x G McBean glazed ham toastie
+Maker & Monger and G McBean glazed ham toastie

 Serves 4